John Coltrane, Charlie Parker, Stan Getz, and—dare I say—the infamous Kenny G, all have one thing in common. That’s right: the saxophone.

 Perhaps you would like something a bit more upbeat; saxophonists can usually provide high-quality backing tracks to play over (from just about any genre), keeping the atmosphere lively and energetic.

-Oh, so you really want to blow your guests away?
-In this case, a dedicated saxophone ensemble should do the trick.
+If you really want to blow your guests away, a dedicated saxophone ensemble might just do the trick.
 These ensembles take the saxophone to a new level, often playing reimagined versions of pop/rock songs, and are usually completely mobile!

 For one saxophonist, about 2×2 metres will do just fine—saxophonists usually stand when they play, so they can fit in tight spaces (within reason!).
 For a group of 4 saxophonists, about 4×4 metres will cover it.